-Geared toward lower-income traditional first-time buyers, those buying for the first time in West Virginia, or those purchasing in targeted counties, generally offering our lowest interest rates.
+Geared toward traditional first-time buyers, those buying for the first time in West Virginia, or those purchasing in targeted counties, generally offering our lowest interest rates.

-Great for moderate-income first-time buyers or repeat buyers who have outgrown their current home or simply want a change of scenery.
+Geared toward moderate-income buyers who have outgrown their current home or simply want a change of scenery.

-Offered in conjunction with the Homeownership and Movin' Up programs to reduce the amount borrowers pay out of pocket.
+Offered in conjunction with the Homeownership Program to reduce the amount borrowers pay out of pocket.